Llama Monoclonal Antibodies

 2. Stability: VHH antibodies are extremely stable and resistant to both high acidity and high temperature.
 They're even able to fold back into a functional protein after denaturation.

-3. Solubility: Single domain antibodies have increased hydrophobicity, which in turn leads to a very high solubility.
+3. Solubility: Single domain antibodies display a marked reduction of in hydrophobicity, which in turn leads to a very high solubility.

-4. Engineering: VHH antibodies are pure monomers, offering fast-track lead optimization and engineering to bi-specific nanobodies.
+4. Engineerable: VHH antibodies are pure monomers, offering fast-track lead optimization and engineering to bi-specific nanobodies.

 |Phase I||Immunization||Immunization of one Llama on standard protocol ELISA to assess the titer|